Hi friends, I'm all done here for good.

 I agree and would add other dangers that threaten the human spirit are complacency.
 Indifference.
 Unquestioned material security.
 I am terrified by such things.
 Perhaps my most genuine fear, spiders aside, is the fear of growing complacent and too secure in the routine of my life.
 So secure that I am blind to others needs, others pain, others in general.
 So secure that I no longer think or question or grow or no longer desire healthy changes in myself.
 So secure I no longer desire an element of insecurity in my existence.

 I have an adventurous spirit.
-Not in the physical danger\ daredevil sense of the term however and yes, I freely admit that. ;) I am adventurous in the sense that I live my life in a willing fashion.
+Not in the physical danger\ daredevil sense of the term however.
+I am adventurous in the sense that I live my life in a willing fashion.
 I feel I am willing to do what I truly want to do and willing to not be pressured into doing what I do not.
 Adventurous because my soul yearns for possibilities and rebels against social norms.
 "You must do this.
 You must do that."
 Why?
 Why must we do anything?
 The only thing we "must" do is live seeking the truth of why we are here in the first place.
 We must strive toward constant growth.

 Yesterday I turned 32 years old.
 My husband and I went out for dinner and oddly enough talked about this very subject.
 What does it mean to have a "secure future" and do we want any part of it?
 We reached the conclusion that to us a secure future is not found in one particular place.
 It is not being in one particular country or one particular home.
 We discussed how we both feel that we could live anywhere and since we share our own version of an "adventurous spirit", I do believe we could.
 We determined rather that the feeling of security must lie within our own hearts.
 If it does then we already have a secure future in the sense that our security does not depend on or change with outward circumstances.